-James Holzhauer is the first ever Jeopardy contestant to break the $100,000 barrier in a single game of Jeopardy.
-And he’s now done it twice.
-Read on below to find out more about this exciting Jeopardy one day record setting performance.
+James Holzhauer was the first ever Jeopardy contestant to break the $100,000 barrier in a single game of Jeopardy.
+And he’s done it a total of six times!
+Read on below to find out more about these exciting Jeopardy one day record setting performance.

 A professional sports gambler set another new Jeopardy one day record on April 17, 2019 with a total of $131,127.
 James Holzhauer from Las Vegas entered Final Jeopardy with an impressive $71,114.